miklert/zabbix/README.md

 ## 2. The Clickhouse setup.
 I’ve wrote a post someday: https://mmakurov.blogspot.com/2018/07/zabbix-clickhouse-details.html

+there is some problems you should know:
+- be prapared to have some data delay on graphs which depends on you data rates and clickhouse buffer sizes
+- zabbix server starts leaking when it reads str and txt data form history storage.
+I am trying to find reason for it, but for now fetching str and text values is disabled, but you can still save them and fetch from web ui.

 ## 3. Nmap:
 Zabbix server will use nmap for icmp* checks with packet count set to 1.
 If you need granular packet loss, say 58%, calculate it in triggers.
 And setup such an accessibility checks each 10-15 seconds